nathan-muir/json-rpc-2/README.md

 Transport Lifecycle:

-1. Reads the transport layer / source and creates / returns a set of requests
+1. Reads the transport layer / source - provides string/text only
-2. Receives a response- and then renders it.
+2. Receives a text reply to render

 Server Lifecycle:

-1. Obtains Requests from Transport via 'getRequests'.
+1. Obtains Requests text from Transport via 'receive'.
+2. Uses \JsonRpc\Request::createFromString to parse in to objects
-2. Iterates through each requests, obtaining the result through Dispatch->invoke.
+3. Iterates through each requests, obtaining the result through Dispatch->invoke.
 Exceptions are caught and turned into ResponseError.
-3. Passes the result, back to the Transport to be rendered.
+4. Passes the result, back to the Transport to be rendered.

 Dispatch Lifecycle: